getsmap/smap-responsive/README.md

 ```
 Note that the path to the config file is relative to the html file.

-Next step is to learn how other URL parameters can be used to control the map.
+Next step is to change the application's behaviour using URL parameters.

-#### 4. URL parameters
+#### 4. URL parameters (REST API)

 The application can be called with various URL parameters.
 For instance, [http://localhost/smap?config=another_config.js&zoom=12](http://ralocalhost/smap?config=another_config.js&zoom=12) will load the config file ``` another_config.js ``` and set the zoom to 12 (higher means more zoomed in).